marcos-ywb/authAPI/README.md

 ## Features
 - **User Registration**: Allows new users to register with a secure password.
-- **User Login**: Authenticates users and establishes sessions.
+- **User Login**: Authenticates users and generates JWT tokens.
-- **Session Management**: Manages user sessions securely using Flask-Session.
+- **JWT Authentication**: Uses Flask-JWT-Extended to issue and validate access tokens.
+- **CORS Handling**: Implements Flask-CORS to manage cross-origin requests.
 - **Password Hashing**: Uses bcrypt for password hashing and validation.
 - **Error Handling**: Provides clear error messages for authentication failures.
 - **Environment-Based Configuration**: Easy setup with `.env` for sensitive data.